shibaFoss/VideoMate/CONTRIBUTING.md

 ## ⚠️ Disclaimer

-This is a personal learning project focused on Android development.
-While it's functional and actively improved, it may not follow all best practices.
-Please manage your expectations, and feel free to contribute toward making it better!
+This project is a personal learning initiative centered around Android development.
+While it is fully functional and continuously improved, it may not adhere to all industry best practices or architectural standards.
+Contributors and users are encouraged to approach with an open mind, and you're very welcome to contribute toward refining and enhancing it over time.